-This is the final exercise on building a one-pointed concentration.
+This is the final exercise on building one-pointed concentration.
 In the previous two posts, I covered shravana, the practice of listening and ekagarata, the practice of concentration — both designed to help you build exceptional one-pointed concentration.

 In this post, I am going to elucidate the practice of trāṭaka, still gaze.
 The method of fixing your gaze on an object is called trāṭaka.
-The ability to still your gaze is critical in attaining true meditative state.
+The ability to still your gaze is critical in attaining a true meditative state.

 Such awareness restricts you from becoming one with the cosmos, from going into the meditative state, that tranquil equipoise or in other words, samadhi.
 The ability to sit in one posture, in absolute stillness, for prolonged periods is an unfailing sign of a true yogi.
 The ability to still one’s gaze at that is the hallmark of an accomplished yogi.

 Here is the practice of Trataka in a nutshell: